 Dr Andrew Watson

 Andy is a consultant in Obstetrics and Gynaecology at Tameside Foundation Trust in Greater Manchester.
 His clinical interests include subfertility, benign gynaecology, hysteroscopic surgery and vulval disorders.
 He has been involved with meta-analysis since 1992 and in fact the early review of the use of lipiodol tubal flushing was one of the very first non-maternity publications in what became the Cochrane Collaboration.
 He updates his reviews and is happy to peer review new protocols and reviews.
 He was appointed as Associate Dean in Health Education North West in 2013 and also became Chair of the RCOG Speciality Educational Advisory Committee in the same year.

-Jack Wilkinson is a statistician: a NIHR Doctoral Research Fellow based at University of Manchester.
+Jack Wilkinson is a statistician specialising in methodology for fertility research based at University of Manchester.